bashbaugh/old-personal-site/_posts/2020-11-12-building-a-multiplayer-js-game-with-colyseus-js-in-20-minutes.md

 description: Using TypeScript along with Colyseus.js and Phaser.js, we will create a very simple multiplayer browser game in less than 30 minutes.
 ---
 In this tutorial, I will explain the basics of creating a multiplayer browser game with the popular JS frameworks [Colyseus.js](https://docs.colyseus.io/) and [Phaser.js](https://photonstorm.github.io/phaser3-docs/).
+Using these frameworks, you will be able to build on this game to create something very complex, if you want!

+## How it works

 We will be using TypeScript for the server, as it is best for Colyseus.
 If you are not familiar with TypeScript, it is very similar to Node.js but requires you to specify types for variables and also lets you use some advanced/modern features that are unavailable in basic Node.js.
 Usually, you should be able to just write standard JS code and get away with it in TypeScript.